 Posted on November 9, 2023 at 5:24 pmB

 |Lowest Recommended Age:||Middle School|

-|MPAA Rating:||Rated PG-13 for intense sequences of sci-fi violence and action, and for some language.|
+|MPAA Rating:||Rated PG-13 for action violence and brief language|

-|Date Released to Theaters:||May 5, 2023|
+|Date Released to Theaters:||November 10, 2023|

 “The Marvels” is not your father’s superhero movie.
 If you don’t want to see superheroes cry or apologize, skip this one.
 If you’re looking for grand-scale, innovative action sequences with wow-inspiring special effects, maybe wait for “Dead Reckoning; Part 2.’
 In other words, “The Marvels” is not what many ticket-buyers and comic book fans look for in an Avengers movie.
 But for those who are looking for something other than the usual CGI superpowers, it has some satisfying pleasures.

 Captain Marvel (Brie Larson) can be a problematic character because even in the world of superheroes, she is the first among equals.
 She can pretty much do anything and has very little in the way of a kryptonite-style vulnerability.
 That is why she is the Marvel version of the Lone Ranger, used only sparingly in the Avengers movie, with the explanation that she is so powerful her highest and best use is somewhere out in the galaxy.
 There is such a thing sa being too super; it means the stakes are not dire enough to be interesting.
 So her vulnerabilities are one internal — some memory loss — and one external — she has made mistakes with tragic consequences.
 What made the first Captain Marvel movie its superpower was the realization that what she had been taught about who were the good and bad guys was not true.